 In 2010, TPC produced Responding in Crisis by Dr. Doug Holtz-Eakin, which found that grantmaking shifted, expanded and followed the larger unemployment and housing needs that developed across the country during the first years of the recent economic crisis.
 Even when foundations themselves faced financial stress from the very same crisis, the study shows a very clear shift in grant-making patterns to meet emerging economic needs.

 In 2011, TPC released Creating Jobs & Building Communities: A Review of the Economic Impact of Foundations and Eight Short Case Studies, a research report about the positive impact foundations and the nonprofits they support have on local economies.
 The report details how private and community foundations support job creation and job training programs and also highlights the role of foundations as laboratories of innovation for addressing our country's unemployment issues.

-Most recently, in 2012, TPC released a first-of-its-kind IMPLAN economic analysis showing that foundation grantmaking supports 8.8 million jobs, billions of dollars in wages, and adds $570 billion to the GDP over generations.
+In 2012, TPC released a first-of-its-kind IMPLAN economic analysis showing that foundation grantmaking supports 8.8 million jobs, billions of dollars in wages, and adds $570 billion to the GDP over generations.
 The report, Economic Impacts of 2010 Foundation Grantmaking also looks at the economic impacts of eight case studies from across the country.